Our mission at ForexBrokers.com is to provide thorough and unbiased reviews of global forex brokers.

 Finally, all data is analyzed to determine an overall score for Commissions & Fees.

-To score Customer Service, ForexBrokers.com conducted phone call tests from North America and Europe to international broker offices across the globe.
-In total, 120 customer service tests were conducted.
+To score Customer Service, ForexBrokers.com partnered with UK-based customer experience research group Customerwise to conduct phone tests of international broker offices located in the United Kingdom.
+In total, 229 customer service tests were conducted.
+View infographic.

 Our staff used separate unique templates (on average, three questions are asked) to assess each broker.